syncfusion-content/winui-docs/winui/Date-Picker/Localization-And-Formatting.md

 By default ‘Mask’ editing is enabled, which ensure that it contains only valid value.
 As soon as in input is given, the value is validated and correction is done immediately.
 Once input is completed for a field, cursor moves to next field automatically.

-Based on the `FormatString` and your input values, date, month and year field values are automatically corrected.
+Based on the `DisplayDateFormat` and your input values, date, month and year field values are automatically corrected.

 For example,